-Some things I see as just black or white.
+I see some things as black or white.
 This or that.
 It is or it isn’t.
 Even when it comes to my job of teaching yoga.
 You are either in correct alignment or you are not.
-But as I’ve continued to teach I have learned that practice makes progress and if progress is not allowed how can a student grow?
-There are so many aspects that make a good teacher.
-The very necessities are understanding anatomy, knowing asana alignment, and being able to safely sequence a class.
-But so often what is overlooked in training programs are the more subtle qualities that can make one teacher stand out from the rest.
+You are either with your breath or you are not.
+But as I’ve continued to teach, I have learned that practice makes progress and if progress is not allowed how can a student grow?
+Although there are many aspects that make a good teacher, the necessities are understanding anatomy, knowing asana alignment, and being able to safely sequence a class.
+But so often what's overlooked in training programs are more subtle qualities that can make one teacher stand out from the rest.

 Her students kept returning to her classes not because they thought she was their new best friend, or because they enjoyed the gossip or the jokes that she would tell in class.
 They continued to follow her from class to class and from studio to studio, despite what I viewed as her “disruptive” or “inappropriate” behavior, because she had a gift for seeing what her students needed.

 Recently I spoke with a yoga teacher who graduated from one of my past training courses.
 She was agitated that the senior students in her class who, disgusted by the droning sitar chords she would typically play, asked for some golden oldies instead.
 I thought of my poor mother when I was 16 and decided that three sticks of Nag Champa incense must be burning at all times while I locked myself in my room.
 Frankly, most baby boomers are over Hare Krishna’s chants and incense.
 They lived it!
 So if you’re a yoga teacher who just created a playlist filled with kirtan, play it for your 20 somethings, not your 65+ crowd.